bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 **Arguments.** The `--network` global option must be specified.

-**Additional input.** Before creating the Bitmark the CLI will prompt for a password to decrypt the identity's private key to perform the signing operation.
+**Additional input.** Before creating the Bitmark, the CLI will prompt for a password to decrypt the identity's private key to perform the signing operation.

 **Errors.** The command will terminate with an error if the blockchain cannot validate the transaction.

-### Command options
+#### Command options
 -------------------------------  ---------------------------------
 `--txid|-t HEX-ID`               The transaction id from a previous issue or
                                  transfer.

-`--receiver|-r IDENTITY|ACCOUNT` Identity name for the account or the
+`--receiver|-r IDENTITY|ACCOUNT` The identity name for the account or else the
-                                 account (in Base58) as the
+                                 actual account (in Base58) as the
                                  destination of the transfer.
 If an
-                                 identity is used it can be either a full account or a public key only item.
+                                 identity is used, it can be either a full account or a public-key-only
+                                 item.
 It is not necessary to know the password for this and only the sender (specified by global identity